-Turn Off the Water Supply
+Turn off the Water Supply

 Once the water supply is turned off, flush the toilet to drain the tank of most of the water.

-Remove Excess Tank Water
+Remove Remaining Tank Water

 Clean the Valve Seat